-FIA_API Authentication Proof of Identity

-1 TOE, an object or an authori
+FIA_API.1 PI Authentication Proof of Identity 1 TOE, an object or an authoriz

 Management: FIA_API.1

 The following actions could be considered for the management functions in FMT: Management of authentication information used to prove the claimed identity.

 Audit: FIA_API.1

+There are no actions defined to be auditable.

 FIA_API.1 Authentication Proof of Identity

-FIA_API.1.1
+Hierarchical to: No other components.

+Dependencies: No dependencies.

-The TSF shall provide a [assignment: authentication mechanism] to prove the identity of the [selection: TOE, [assignment: object, authorized user or role]] to an external entity.
+FIA_API.1.1 The TSF shall provide a [assignment: authentication mechanism] to prove the identity of the [selection: TOE, [assignment: object, authorized user or role]] to an external entity.

-IT security requirements
+6 IT security requirements

-- 180 This chapter 6 IT Security Requirements contains the following sections: - $6.1\,\mbox{Security}$ Functional Requirements for the TOE - $6.2\,Security$ Assurance Requirements for the TOE - 6.3 Security Requirements Rationale
+- 184 This chapter 6 IT Security Requirements contains the following sections: - 6.1 Security Functional Requirements for the TOE - 6.2 Security Assurance Requirements for the TOE - 6.3 Security Requirements Rationale